 Each of the proposed LGS fulfils the criteria and a restrictive policy approach towards development is reasonable.
 Very special circumstances can be considered by the District Council on a case-by-case basis.

 POLICY 8.
-PROPOSED LOCAL GREEN SPACES (Relates to Objectives 4 and 5)
+Identified local green spaces.
+(Relates to Objectives 4 and 5.)

 The Neighbourhood Plan designates the following green spaces as Local Green Spaces: